FSOP on stdin

 they will become large numbers (254, 255 respectively).

-This in turn allows us to read and write up to 255 from a 8 byte buffer, should be easy to get shell now right?
+This, in turn, allows us to read and write up to 255 from an 8-byte buffer.
+Should be easy to get the shell now, right?

 Exploitation